hphelion/documentation/network.getting.started.md

 You can use the API, CLI or HP Helion Public Cloud Console to add or modify security group rules.

-##Using Regions and Availability Zones with the Networking Service## {#az}
+##Using Regions and Availability Zones with the Networking service## {#az}

-HP Helion Public Cloud Networking regional capabilities include:
+The Networking service's regional capabilities include:

 * A single API endpoint per region